betsegawlemma/internship/README.md

 Internship title: Simulating energy-aware networks in large-scale distributed systems

-The expected outcome of the internship is to propose a flow based energy model and then implement the model on SimGrid (http://simgrid.gforge.inria.fr/index.php) simulator.
+The expected outcome of the internship is, to propose a flow based energy model and then implement the model on SimGrid (http://simgrid.gforge.inria.fr/index.php) simulator.